-This comprises the managers of the Business Units, the manager of Organization, Quality and Budgets, the Technical Secretary, the manager of Human Resources, the General Secretary, and the iii.4) The Stock Exchange Internal Code of Conduct.
+This comprises the managers of the Business Units, the manager of Organization, Quality and Budgets, the Technical Secretary, the manager of Human Resources, the Manager of the Corporate and Strategy Development, the General Secretary, and the Chairman of the Board of Directors.
+It meets on a monthly basis.

+iii.4) The Stock Exchange Internal Code of Conduct.